apocalyptech/blcm-web/index.md

 The TPS UCP has very similar aims as the BL2 UCP.
 It is available from [Github](https://github.com/BLCM/BLCMods/tree/master/Pre%20Sequel%20Mods/Community%20Patch) or [Nexus](https://www.nexusmods.com/borderlandspresequel/mods/8).

+The current version of TPS UCP is 2.2, and was released in August, 2018.

 ## BL2 Reborn